DavidIQ/captchaplus/README.md

 Setting these for a user or group to **Never** will require them to fill out the CAPTCHA for said action.

+CAPTCHA is always shown on the contact admin form.

 ## Installation

 _phpBB version 3.3.x and higher required_